All Episodes

 And they're conflating that with a serious discussion of conservatism.

-Now, I look at you can back a candidate without pretending that they are true conservatives, and that's what's gonna have to happen in this race.
+You can back a candidate without pretending that they are true conservatives.

-I am not gonna sit here and tell you candidate A is conservative.
+I am not going to sit here and tell you candidate A is conservative if I don't think he is.

-And it's in addition to all that, so soon here that there's plenty of time for some shaking out to occur, and it's it's just way too soon to get behind anybody.
+And it's in addition to all that, so soon here that there's plenty of time for some shaking out to occur.

-Uh just I don't know how else to say it other than that.
+Just I don't know how else to say it other than that.

-It just there's I'll think of different ways to illustrate the point as we go on here.
+I'll think of different ways to illustrate the point as we go on here.

 Who knows?

-You could have Duncan Hunter uh come out of Newt Gingrich could pop out of nowhere and start dazzling people left and right as a full-fledged candidate.
+You could have Duncan Hunter come out of Newt Gingrich could pop out of nowhere and start dazzling people left and right as a full-fledged candidate.

-And then it's still so so early.
+And it's still so, so early.

-Uh the earliness is gonna end up being a detriment to this whole thing because people are gonna be fed up with the presidential race before it actually ever gets started.
+And I think the earliness that this presidential race is going to end up being a detriment to this whole thing because people are going to be fed up with the presidential race before it actually ever gets started.

-And I am gonna try to see to it that at least you people on this show are not fed up with it.
+And I am going to try to see to it that at least you people on this show are not fed up with it because we're not going to get on board and start it now as though it's the most important thing we face because it isn't.

 Back in a sec.